MicrosoftDocs/dynamics-365-supply-chain-insights/articles/company-profile.md

 ---
-title: Metadata and markdown template
+title: Company profile
-description: This template contains information on what is in the company profile of Supply Chain Insights and the purpose of company profiles.
+description: This topic includes details about what is included the company profile in Supply Chain Insights and the purpose of company profiles.
 author: carylhenry
-ms.date: 10/08/2021
+ms.date: 11/03/2021
 ms.topic: article
 audience: Application User
 ms.search.region: Global